 Your smartphone controls what kind of virtual reality kit you can use.
 Amazon has a growing number of kits, so look for one that matches your phone.
-Google Cardboard is one of the most accessible options at $5-15 and will work with nearly any device, supporting both Android and iPhone.
+Google Cardboard is one of the most accessible options at $5-15 and will work with nearly any device supporting Android and iPhone.
 If you want to splurge, the Samsung Gear VR will cost you about $55-100, but it’s a big step up in quality versus the cardboard.
-Google has also released a more high-end version for $80 called the Daydream View, which is made of soft lightweight materials and should be very comfortable.
+Google has also released a more high-end version for $80 called the Daydream View, made of soft, lightweight materials and should be very comfortable.

 2. Attach your Phone to the Headset

 For most VR headsets, you slot your phone into the specified space to get started.
 If you’ve bought a more expensive kit, like the Gear VR, it’s really plug-and-play.
 If you instead got a Google Cardboard Kit, you’ll need some assembly skills.
 If you want to be really crafty, think IKEA, you can download instructions from Google and make your own.
 We encourage you to really make sure your phone is secured safely before putting the kit on to avoid a broken phone screen.

 3. Let the Fun Begin

 It’s time to install some virtual reality software on your phone!
 Google Cardboard users need to download the app for Android or iOS, while the Gear VR will automatically install the Oculus app when you connect your phone for the first time.
 When it comes to content, YouTube has built a strong library of 360-VR videos, which is worth checking out.
 One example is the night roller coaster below.
 Vrse and Fulldive VR are two dedicated content apps also worth looking into.
 Check out our list of free VR apps that are compatible with the Google Cardboard.